 1. Staying at Duinepos gives you access to the West Coast National Park (for which you pay a daily conservation fee, unless of course you have a Wild Card).
 The park is a Ramsar wetland of global importance, so go birding along the lagoon or at one of the four bird hides in the park.
 You’ll find lots of water birds and waders.

 2. Visit the Postberg Nature Reserve to see the spring flowers during August and September, which are the only months of the year when the reserve opens to the public.

 3. If you visit between August and October you might also spot some whales from Tsaarsbank picnic/braai spot in the park.

-Cost: See the full rates breakdown.
-If you don't have a Wild Card you will also pay a daily conservation fee to the park (R40-56 per adult per day, depending on the season; kids half price).
+Note: If you don't have a Wild Card you will pay a daily conservation fee to the park.